 - McKinsey Interactive Case Questions

 - PrepLounge: A case interview community where candidates with similar career goals can get connected, practice cases and sharpen their consulting skills.
+There are many free resources on this page.

 - Professional Consulting Associations: